exakat/exakat/docs/Rules.rst

 ######################

 Null and booleans are valid PHP array base.
-Yet, they only produce ``null`` values, and no warning.
+Yet, they only produces ``null`` values.
+They also did not emits any warning until PHP 7.4.

+This analysis has been upgraded to cover int and float types too.

 .. code-block:: php